Targeted and Untargeted Cyber Attacks

 Before discussing the attack methods of hackers, targeted or untargeted, we first must understand the difference between the two.

 Targeted attacks are cyber attacks specifically designed to infect a particular industry, person, business, or event.
-For instance, the cyber attack that hit this year’s opening Olympic ceremonies, or ransomware attacks targeting the healthcare sector are both examples of targeted attacks.
+For instance, the cyber attacks that hit this year’s opening Olympic ceremonies, the City of Atlanta, or Colorado’s Department of Transportation are all examples of targeted attacks.
+In addition, certain ransomware variants like SamSam are known to be used in a targeted fashion, with 24% of their attacks in 2018 hitting the healthcare industry.

 But which is most common?